Take-Home Pay Estimator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Gross pay is not the number that matters
+Gross pay is not the full picture

-The marginal vs average rate distinction
+Marginal vs average rate

 Pension contributions: the tax-efficient lever